 Following are the primary expectations for anyone who would like to serve as a volunteer head or assistant coach for an HBA team:

 1. Promptly complete all training as mandated by the HBA, including coaching instruction and concussion awareness.

 2. Establish an overall positive atmosphere with the team, communicating appropriately with players and parents, and leading players through age-appropriate practices while setting realistic expectations for improvement.

 3. Behave in a professional manner, representing the HBA with class by showing good sportsmanship and encouraging players to do the same, especially in interactions with referees and opposing players and coaches.

 4. Cooperate and communicate with HBA leadership and be available to help with the HBA's management of the program, especially when it comes to supervising gyms during the Tap-Off Tournament and Metrowest regular season and postseason.

 Before anyone can be accepted as a volunteer, they first must fill out three forms and return them to the HBA with a copy of their driver's license (for CORI verification).
 All applicants -- including returning coaches -- must fill out the CORI application, as the state requires a new form each year.
-Only new applicants must fill out the waiver and coaching application.
+Only new applicants must fill out the coaching application.